Spring: A Great Time to Fertilize!

 Mitch Lippencott I Regional Manager, Russell Tree Experts

 Mitchell Lippencott joined Russell Tree Experts in 2020 and has been in the green industry for over 20+ years with a diverse background ranging from working for a landscape design company, a retail garden center, and two municipalities!
-Mitch is an alum from The Ohio State University, a licensed pesticide applicator, a qualified tree risk assessor, and an ISA certified arborist.
+Mitch is an alum from The Ohio State University, a licensed pesticide applicator, a qualified tree risk assessor, and an ISA Certified Arborist®.
 Outside of work, he enjoys traveling, cooking, and gardening.

 Tree Work in the Winter?

 Can we get this work scheduled before winter kicks in?”
 “Do you complete tree work during the winter?”
 These are questions that I am often asked as the hibernal or winter soltice has arrived.
 In many cases, winter is the only time we can complete certain projects.
-This is due to the fact that many diseases and insects are not active, wildlife regulations are not in effect, visibility is increased, and the impact on landscapes is lessened due to winter’s colder conditions.
+This is due to the fact that many diseases and insects are not active, canopy visibility is increased, impact on landscapes is lessened due to winter’s colder conditions, and wildlife regulations are not in effect.
 Winter can be the perfect time for tree work.

-Winter is also also an opportune time for tree pruning to minimize the risk of insect and disease issues.
+Winter is an opportune time for tree pruning to minimize the risk of insect and disease issues.
 For oak trees and elm trees, oak wilt and Dutch elm disease respectively are two devastating diseases that are be transmitted by insects (and root grafts) attracted to fresh pruning cuts.
 (Learn more here!)
 These insects are typically not active during the winter months, thus making approximately October 15th to March 31st the preferred time to prune oak and elm trees.
 If pruning cuts are required outside of this time window due to reasons such as storm damage, we highly recommend painting the cuts to minimize the risk of attracting the insects that can spread these diseases.
 Other trees that can benefit from winter pruning is the Rosaceae family which includes apples, pears, plums, and other fruit-bearing trees.
 The pathogens that infect many of these trees with diseases such as fire blight and black knot are typically not active during the winter months.
 Black knot is also much easier to see and prune out when the leaves are not present on our plum trees.
 Sanitation between cuts and proper disposal of these branches is imperative to slow down the spread of this disease.

 Another reason for performing tree work during the winter months is the minimization of turf impact.
 Winter typically provides an absence of perennial and annual plants that are often planted under trees.
 Clients also tend to store their yard art, furniture, and other items that could be damaged during pruning and removal operations.
 This allows for our crews to be more efficient as less time is spent preparing the drop zone and moving items to a safe location prior to beginning any tree work.
 Thirdly, the winter months tend to be colder which provides a harder, sturdier ground that is more resilient to damage from limbs or equipment.
 As always, we do place mats on the ground if turf impact is a concern regardless of the time of year.
 Therefore, winter pruning becomes much more productive since there are fewer items that could be damaged otherwise.